Crochet Temperature Blanket – With a Twist!

 If you don’t care about the nitty gritty and you just want the pattern info, you can jump to the pattern information!

 2025 is my year!
 I have plans to update this post with my progress, but I’ll make no promises.
 Just know I have the best intentions.
+Jump to the most recent update.

 I shared my idea and some photos on Instagram, and had so many questions about this temperature project, that I decided to write a blog post with all the details.